stbere/deep-learning-challenge/README.md

 3.	**Flexibility:** SVMs offer flexibility using different kernel functions, which can help capture complex relationships between features.

-In conclusion, the neural network model used in this analysis achieved somewhat satisfactory performance in predicting the success of charity funding applications.
-If I were the charity boss, i'd hire me based on the complex coding it takes to set these up.
+In conclusion, the neural network model I used in this analysis achieved somewhat satisfactory performance in predicting the success of charity funding applications.
+If I were the charity boss, i'd hire me based on the complex coding and Googling it takes to set these up.
 However, it would be essential for me to explore alternative models like the Support Vector Machine classifier, which may provide additional insights, better generalization, and possibly improved performance if my job role depended on it.
-Given that Deep Learning Model #7 - "Charity Funding Predictor IV" has served its purpose in our charity R&D project, the machine will be torn down for raw materials to be dedicate to the next project.
+Given that Deep Learning Model #7 - "Charity Funding Predictor IV" has served its purpose in our charity R&D project, the machine will be torn down for raw materials that will be dedicated to the next project.